 Dynasty has been featured on numerous panels (1) Points of Light & Morehouse College: Listen.
 Learn.
 Act to Racism, (2) Cal State Northridge: 7th Annual Black Youth Guidance Forum, (3) Cal State Northridge: 52nd Annual Africana Studies Celebration, and more.
 She has also led and hosted multiple professional mental health workshops with LA County and the Department of Public Social Service on topics including but not limited to self-care, emotional intelligence, racial trauma, and trauma-informed practices.

-She is on the Empowerment Congress South East Neighborhood Council board as the Vice President for District 8 Region and has been appointed to the Commission for Public Social Services for District 2 – Holly Mitchell’s office.
+Dynasty is on the Empowerment Congress South East Neighborhood Council board as the Vice President for District 8 Region and has been appointed to the Commission for Public Social Services for District 2 – Holly Mitchell’s office.
 Dynasty is not only a leader in her community but has been nominated for the Inspiration Women’s Award for Diversity, Equity, Inclusion & Accessibility by the LA Times, Points of Light Inspiration Honor Roll, and the Daily Point of Light Awards.